From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Materials and Methods

 \subsubsection{Predictive performance}

 The performance of the models (see \Cref{subsec:models}) in solving the binary-/multi-classification problems associated with the five datasets (see \Cref{subsec:datasets}, \Cref{tab:dataset-overview}) was assessed with the common performance metrics of accuracy and AUC.
-As a particular methodological strength of this study, we address two major sources of uncertainty in our assessment, and consider both the uncertainty due to the randomness of training process and the uncertainty due to the finiteness of the test set, see \Cref{subsec:results_predictive_performance} for details.
+As a particular methodological strength of this study, we address two major sources of uncertainty in our assessment.